 A Quick Travel Guide for Things to Do in Beppu, Japan

 Although touristy, you cannot visit Kyushu without stopping in Beppu.
 Beppu is home to over 2,000 natural hot springs including the Hells of Beppu which are intriguing thermal pools for viewing.
 In the Kannawa Onsen district of Beppu, you can bathe in mud, sand, and nutrient-rich water for a detox.
 There are also a ton of regional specialty dishes to try from restaurants in the area.
-One thing is for sure, Beppu will give you a spa experience like no other!
+One thing is for sure, Beppu will give you a spa experience like no other.

 We visited Beppu during the first part of our Japan road trip when we were driving through Kyushu.
 Although we only had two days in Beppu we tried to make the most of our time there and felt like we were able to see the highlights!
-In this travel guide, we’ll explain how to get to Beppu, where to stay in Beppu and many things to do in Beppu as well as how to get to each of these attractions.
+In this travel guide, we’ll explain how to get to Beppu, where to stay in Beppu, and many things to do in Beppu as well as how to get to each of these attractions.

 Where is Beppu?

-Beppu is a city located on the eastern coast in Japan’s most southern region, Kyushu.
+Beppu is a city located on the eastern coast of Japan’s most southern region, Kyushu.
 It is set between Beppu Bay and volcanic mountains including Mount Tsurumi which is accessible for travelers by cable car.

 How to Get to Beppu, Japan